ddoeppner/ONE-Record/working_draft/API/docs/logistics-objects.md

 ```

-==TODO: Add example for changing property in bNode==

 !!! note
     Removing a bNode, the ONE Record server implementors should handle the cleansing of the triples.
-    ONE Record allows the cutting of branches.
-    If you want to delete the whole object.

 ## Example C6
 In the example below, the [referencesLogisticsObject](https://onerecord.iata.org/ns/api#referencesLogisticsObject) in the [Change](https://onerecord.iata.org/ns/api#Change) object differs from the Logistics URI that is used as the endpoint for the PATCH request.
 The ONE Record server returns a `400 Bad Request`.